 The main objective of the B.Sc.
 (Honours) Degree Program in Genetics & Molecular Biology is to produce a cohort of students who have in-depth knowledge and hands-on experience in advanced areas of Genetics and Molecular Biology.
-The Honours curriculum is designed in a way the students will acquire specific knowledge, practical experience, and soft skills that set them apart from other Science graduates in Sri Lanka.
-Therefore, they will be able to confidently pursue higher studies in a related field.
-They will have immense opportunities around the world as academics and researchers in a diverse range of fields.
+The honours curriculum is designed in a way in which students will acquire specific knowledge, practical experience, and soft skills that set them apart from other science graduates in Sri Lanka.
+Therefore, students will be able to confidently pursue higher studies in a related field.
+Students will have immense opportunities around the world as academics and researchers in a diverse range of fields.

 Students following the B.Sc.
-(Honours) degree will acquire 20 credits each from Chemistry, Biology and Genetics and Molecular Biology subject combinations during the first two years totaling 60 credits.
+(Honours) degree will acquire 20 credits each from Chemistry, Biology / Environmental Management and Forestry and Genetics and Molecular Biology subject combinations during the first two years totaling 60 credits.
 The remaining 60 credits will be acquired from level 6 courses in Genetics and Molecular Biology during the third and fourth years totaling 120 credits by graduation.